 With time, however, regularly practicing mindfulness helps us develop the ability to be present throughout the day rather every day.
 Indeed, it’s crucial to understand that mindfulness is all about being positive, lively, energetic, and cheerful in life.

-Practicing Mindfulness Meditation
+Practicing Mindfulness An Introduction to Meditation

 It can be a terrible way to handle stress and promote humanity, target, empathy, patience, energy, and finally happiness.
 If you are just starting a practice, a guided mindful meditation, led by a trainer in person, or through an app, it might be a better way to begin.